All the way back in Chapter 8, when we introduced collections, we saw our first generic type: List<String>

 She looked at Eric and said, “The mug will need to set its temperature based on the beverage inside it.
 If there’s tea in the mug, then it should set the temperature to 140 degrees.
 If there’s coffee in there, then it should set it to only 135 degrees.”

 Eric rolled up his sleeves and got to work.
-He updated all of the
+He updated all of the Beverage

-Next, in order to represent the temperature-controlled mug, he added a new
+Next, in order to represent the temperature-controlled mug, he added a new temperature

-property to hisMug
+property to his Mug

-ErrorIt seems that the
+It seems that the Mug

-class is unable to see the newidealTemperature
+class is unable to see the new idealTemperature

-property that he added.
-As Eric wondered about this, a customer walked up to Jennifer and asked why his mug had a string in it!“A string?
+“A string?
 It’s supposed to be a beverage!”
 Jennifer cried.
 She shot a glance to her brother, who looked at the customer.
 It was true, there was a string in his mug!
 Eric looked back down at his computer screen and hammered out some more code.
-Sure enough, it was possible to put a
+Sure enough, it was possible to put a String

 .
-In fact, as theMug
+In fact, as the Mug

 So Eric now had two problems: